-- 18. State law provides that employees must be paid overtime at one-and-one-half times their "regular rate of pay."
-PLAINTIFF and other CALIFORNIA CLASS members were compensated at an hourly rate plus bonuses that was tied to how much money the company makes per year in sales. - 19.
-DEFENDANTS' non-discretionary bonus program provided the CALIFORNIA CLASS, including PLAINTIFF, with bonus compensation when the company met the various performance goals set by DEFENDANT.
-However, when calculating the regular rate of pay, in those pay periods where PLAINTIFF and the CALIFORNIA CLASS worked overtime and earned non-discretionary bonus compensation, DEFENDANT failed to accurately include the non-discretionary bonus compensation as part of the employees' "regular rate of pay." - 20.
-In other instances, when calculating the regular rate of pay, in those pay periods where PLAINTIFF and the CALIFORNIA CLASS worked overtime and earned this non-discretionary bonus, DEFENDANT failed to (1) accurately include the non-discretionary bonus compensation into the regular rate of pay and/or (2) calculated all hours worked rather than just all non-overtime hours worked into the regular rate of pay in violation of Alvarado v.
-Dart (2018) 4 Cal.5th 542. - 21.
-As a matter of law, the incentive and commission compensation received by PLAINTIFFS and other CALIFORNIA CLASS members must be included and correctly calculated into the "regular rate of pay" for purposes of overtime compensation and sick pay.
-DEFENDANTS' failure to do so has resulted in DEFENDANTS' systematic underpayment of overtime compensation and sick pay to PLAINTIFF and other CALIFORNIA CLASS members.
+- 26. As a matter of law, the bonus, incentive and per diem compensation received by PLAINTIFFS and other CALIFORNIA CLASS members must be included and correctly calculated into the "regular rate of pay" for purposes of overtime compensation, meal and rest period premiums, and sick pay.
+DEFENDANTS' failure to do so has resulted in DEFENDANTS' systematic underpayment of overtime compensation, meal and rest period premiums, and sick pay to PLAINTIFF and other CALIFORNIA CLASS members.
 Specifically, California Labor Code Section 246 mandates that paid sick time for non-employees shall be calculated in the same manner as the regular rate of pay for the workweek in which the non-exempt employee uses paid sick time, whether or not the employee actually works overtime in that workweek.
-DEFENDANTS' conduct, as articulated herein, by failing to include the incentive compensation as part of the "regular rate of pay" for purposes of sick pay compensation was in violation of Cal.
+DEFENDANT'S conduct, as articulated herein, by failing to include the bonus, incentive, and per diem compensation as part of the "regular rate of pay" for purposes of sick pay compensation was in violation of Cal.
 Lab.
-Code § 246.

-22. In violation of the applicable sections of the California Labor Code and the requirements of the Industrial Welfare Commission ("IWC") Wage Order, DEFENDANTS as a matter of company policy, practice and procedure, intentionally and knowingly failed to compensate PLAINTIFF and the other members of the CALIFORNIA CLASS at the correct rate of pay for all overtime worked and sick pay.
-This uniform policy and practice of DEFENDANTS is intended to purposefully avoid the payment of the correct overtime and sick pay compensation as required by California law which allowed DEFENDANTS to illegally profit and gain an unfair advantage over competitors who complied with the law.
-To the extent equitable tolling operates to toll claims by the CALIFORNIA CLASS members against DEFENDANTS, the CLASS PERIOD should be adjusted accordingly.
+Code § 246. - 27.
+In violation of the applicable sections of the California Labor Code and the requirements of the Industrial Welfare Commission ("IWC") Wage Order, DEFENDANTS as a matter of company policy, practice, and procedure, intentionally, and knowingly failed to compensate PLAINTIFF and the CALIFORNIA CLASS at the correct rate of pay for all overtime, meal and rest period premiums, and sick pay compensation.
+This uniform policy and practice of DEFENDANTS is intended to purposefully avoid the payment of the correct overtime, meal and rest period premiums, and sick pay compensation as required by California law which allowed DEFENDANTS to illegally profit and gain an unfair advantage over competitors who complied with the law.
+To the extent equitable tolling operates to toll claims by the CALIFORNIA CLASS against DEFENDANTS, the CLASS PERIOD should be adjusted accordingly.